Pteropurpura festiva

 Pteropurpura festiva, commonly known as the festive murex, is a species of predatory sea snail, a marine gastropod mollusk in the family Muricidae, the rock snails.
 Native to the Eastern Pacific, these sea snails grow to 34–67 mm in length.

 This species was previously known as Murex festivus.
 Because the shell of this sea snail is attractive, and is common in San Diego, the name The Festivus was used for the San Diego Shell Club publication, which was started in 1970, became a science journal on malacology, and as of 2021 has been published for over 50 years.

 Description

 The length of the shell varies between 20 mm and 67 mm.

 The elongately ovate shell contains six convex whorls with three low, reflexed varices per whorl.
 These varices are finely frilled on front.
 Between these varices, a rib shows a large, blunt knob on the shoulder.
 The wide outer lip is finely dentate with 5-7 teeth inside.
 The columella is simple and smooth.
-The oval aperture shows a varix extenting to the short, deep and recurved siphonal canal.
+The oval aperture shows a varix extending to the short, deep and recurved siphonal canal.